-Don't forget, when in a calorie deficit your body could also be losing muscle mass, so it might not necessarily be just fat that you are losing.
+But when in a calorie deficit your body could also be losing muscle mass, so it might not necessarily be just fat that you are losing.
+Just keep that in mind.

-Therefore if your mission is to lose fat, whilst maintaining as much of your hard earned muscle as possible, then try incorporating some of these strategies below into your next training session.
+Therefore if your mission is to lose fat, whilst maintaining as much of your hard earned muscle as possible, then try incorporating some of these strategies below into your next training session to increase calorie expenditure, increase metabolism and create more of a calorie deficit:

 Abs aka our core.
 We all have them & we should all train them.
 Our core is made up of muscles just like our arms & legs yet for some reason direct core training seems to sometimes (often) get neglected during our training week (I wont lie, I used to be one of those people but am getting better!)